PLOS/ambraproject/themes-documentation.md

 #Inheritance

-Wombat searches up ???? down??? through the template hierarchy until it finds a matching .ftl, resource or config file (for example, logo.png, email.yaml, headerContent. ftl etc).
+Wombat descends through the template hierarchy until it finds a matching .ftl, resource or config file (for example, logo.png, email.yaml, headerContent. ftl etc).
 To determine which file to use, Wombat selects the file using the hierarchy setup by your theme structure in the wombat.yaml file.

-Wombat looks for files with specific names in the theme’s directories and uses the ??final?? matching template file in the hierarchy. ???You can choose whether you want to overide a particular file or not.???
+Wombat looks for files with specific names in the theme’s directories and uses the ??final?? matching template file in the hierarchy. ???You can choose whether you want to override a particular file or not.???

 #Plos-Themes Inheritance Structure

-For each of our journals(PLOS One, PLOS Biology) we set up this basic structure in our yaml file [see example](https://plos.github.io/ambraproject/example/wombat.yaml.plos):
+For each of our journals, such as PLOS One and PLOS Biology, we set up this basic structure in our yaml file [see example](https://plos.github.io/ambraproject/example/wombat.yaml.plos):

 - **Parent Theme: ```Plos```**
 Theme common to all PLOS journal sites, regardless of the device type (desktop or mobile) and which journal it is.